Cream Pea is a native erect twining perennial vine, with smooth slightly angled stems, growing from one to three feet long.

 The inflorescence is a stalked raceme of 5 to 10 stalked flowers, the raceme stem shorter than the leaves and also purplish in color.

-The flowers are typical pea-like, 5-parted, about 3/4 inch long with a calyx that is greenish-cream with faint vein lines and varying to creamy with pinkish tones shading to more creamy on the tip with deeper pinkish color veining.
+The flowers are typical pea-like, 5-parted, about 3/4 inch long with a calyx that is greenish-cream with faint vein lines and then shading to more creamy-pink on the tip with deeper pinkish color veining.
 The calyx is about 1/3 the length of the total flower and has 5 sharply pointed teeth at the tip, two of which are much larger than the other three.
 The calyx and corolla are hairless.
 The corolla is typical of Pea family flowers.
 It has lobes that shade from white to cream.
 One lobe of the corolla turns upward forming the large banner petal.
 It has a notch at the top.
-The other petals consist of two narrow laterals that fold downward and forward and then two joined keel petals within which are the reproductive parts of several stamens and a single style connected to the ovary.
+The other petals consist of two narrow laterals that fold downward and forward and then two joined keel petals within which are the reproductive parts of ten stamens and a single style connected to the ovary.
 The corolla of fading flowers can turn orangish as a photo below shows.

 Seed: Flowers are usually fertilized by long-tongued insects and mature to a linear seed pod resembling the garden pea, but flat.
 The pod splits into two sections at maturity to release fruit.
 Much like your typical garden pea pod.
 Seeds average 3.2 mm long by 2.8 mm wide and are flattened.
 A cool period is required to break dormancy.
 Fall planting will allow the climate to do the job.